-Jose Santacruz Londono, a kingpin in the Cali cartel, removed a one-way mirror from a prison interrogation room Thursday and slipped through the opening, apparently with the help of accomplices, said Norberto Pelaez, head of the national prison system.
+Jose Santacruz Londono, a kingpin in the Cali cartel, removed a one-way mirror from an interrogation room and slipped through the opening, apparently with the help of accomplices, said Norberto Pelaez, head of the national prison system.

-The ranking member of the world’s largest drug gang drove out of La Picota prison in a getaway car that resembled a prosecutor’s car, officials said.
+He then drove out of the La Picota prison in a getaway car disguised as a prosecutor’s car, officials said.
 Prosecutors’ cars are not checked when they enter or leave the prison.

-RCN radio said Santacruz’s absence was noticed at a 4 p.m. head count.
+RCN radio said his absence was noticed at a 4 p.m. head count.

-The government offered a $2 million reward for information leading to Santacruz’s recapture, and sent an elite squad known as the Search Block to lead the hunt.
+The national police chief offered a $2 million reward for information leading to Santacruz’s recapture, RCN radio reported.

 ``We’re shocked by his escape, but if he was captured once, we can capture him a second time,″ said Justice Minister Carlos Medellin, who was sworn in Thursday.

-During a three-month period starting in June, police put six of the seven leaders of the Cali cartel behind bars, including brothers Miguel and Gilberto Rodriguez Orejuela, the cartel’s other top leaders.
+During a three-month period starting last June, police put six of the seven leaders of the Cali cartel behind bars, including brothers Miguel and Gilberto Rodriguez Orejuela, the cartel’s other top leaders.

-The remaining five were all accounted for in jail Thursday, said Miller Rubio, spokesman for the prison system.
-The other drug kingpin at large is Helmer Herrera, who is believed to lead the cartel’s military wing.
+The remaining five were all accounted for in jail on Thursday, Rubio said.
+The other drug kingpin at large is Helmer Herrera, who is believed to head the cartel’s military wing.